sdtHossain/macroman_site/src/Post/software_engineer_q1_21.markdown

 - Different level of integration with eCommerce related service
 - Products that helps vendor's to take their business online
-- Analysis of data to focus on area's that offers more oppertunity
+- Analysis of data to focus on area's that offers more opportunity

 ## Our Requirements